HumeyraBali/2D_Pixel_Platformer_Game_Demo/README.md

 - [Credits](#credits)

 ## Overview
-This is a 2D pixel platformer game demo created to showcase basic platformer mechanics and features.
+This is a 2D pixel platformer game demo created to learn basic platformer mechanics and features.
 The game is built with Unity and includes multiple levels, player abilities, and various game systems.

 <p float="left">
   <img src="Source_Images/mainmenu.png" alt="Screenshot 1" width="45%" style="margin: 2.5%;" />